Victarrion/Nino_Nina_AustinTX/README.md

 ## Water consumption according to the Customer Class

-  -Generate a summary statistics  using the local government data table of mean, median, variance, standard deviation, and SEM of the tumor volume for each regimen
+  -Generate a summary statistics  using the local government data table of mean, median, variance, standard deviation, and SEM of the Customer Class for each regimen
   - Use groupby and summary statistical methods to calculate the following :
-   - mean, median, variance, standard deviation, and SEM of the tumor volume.
+   - mean, median, variance, standard deviation, and SEM of the Total Gallons.

 summary_df2 = water_complete_complete.groupby('Customer Class')['Total Gallons'].agg(['mean', 'median', 'var', 'std','sem'])
 summary_df2